hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/01-Basics.md

   c.
 To add a link<br/>
   d.
 To make a text bigger<br/>

-  Ans:
+  Ans: b

 ### 1.4.3 The download and translate attributes

-The old way to download files using HTML and HTTP Everyone knows the classic way to make hyperlinks, using <a href="...">some text</a>.
+Everyone knows the classic way to make hyperlinks, using `<a href="...">some text</a>`.
 What happens when you click on the hyperlink depends on the MIME type received by the browser.
 If you link to a file the browser knows how to render (an html page, a gif, jpg, or png image, etc.) there is a good chance that the MIME type received by the browser will be something like this:

 <div><ol>
 <li style="margin-bottom: 0px;" value="1">Content-type: text/html, text/plain, image/gif, image/jpg, etc.</li>